YaoGroup/DIFFICE_jax/README.md

 This package is written by Yongji Wang.
 Please direct questions about this code and documentation to Yongji Wang (yongjiw@stanford.edu) and Ching-Yao Lai (cyaolai@stanford.edu).
 If you're interested in contributing the development of the `DIFFICE_jax` package, feel free to get in touch.

 ## License
 `DIFFICE_jax` is an open-source software.
-All codes inside are licensed under the MIT License.
-Check the details in the [LICENSE](./LICENSE) file.
+All code within the project is licensed under the MIT License.
+For more details, please refer to the [LICENSE](./LICENSE) file.

 ## Citation
 BibTex: